akintoluvic/vue3-html5-drag-and-drop/ZOUTLINE.md

 ```

 ## Update `tsconfig`, so we can write javascript
 To ensure everyone can follow along, we will disable typescript in this project.
 We will be adding typescript and typing our code at the end of the project.
-Edit your `tsconfig.app.json` file, under the `compilerOptions`, add `"allowJs": true` to enable us write javascript without types.
+Edit your `tsconfig.app.json` file, under the `compilerOptions`, and add `"allowJs": true` to enable us to write javascript without types.
 Your `tsconfig.app.json` should look like this:

 ```json
 {